Explore all CLC has to offer and see if a course is scheduled for a particular term.

 In this capstone course students will use knowledge from previous courses to design a secure network infrastructure as a member of a project team.
 Topics introduced in this course will include managing and installing firewalls, implementing IPSec and VPNs, designing intrusion detection systems, routing fundamentals including the use of ACL’s, and the fundamentals of wireless network infrastructures.
 This capstone course provides students with the practical skills necessary to enhance their network security background and prepare for Professional Security Certifications.

 Prerequisite: CIT 252 (C or better) or Consent of Instructor

-This course covers the essential elements in implementing and administering Windows Active Directory security in medium to very large computing environments.
-This course uses the current Windows Server product and students learn how to deploy, upgrade, configure, and maintain Active Directory services.
-This course prepares the student for one of the exams that leads to Server Administration Certification.
+This course covers the essential elements in implementing and administering Windows Server in medium to very large computing environments.
+This course uses the current Windows Server product and students learn how to install and configure Active Directory Domain Services (AD DS).
+It also covers functionality such as Active Directory Certificate Services (AD CS), Active Directory Federations Services (AD FS), and Web Application proxy implementations.
+This course prepares the student for one of the exams that leads to Microsoft Certified Solutions Associate (MCSA: Server).